Skip to main content

 Your body is a responsive, intricate system of communication.
 Within this system, hormones function as precise messages, sent through the bloodstream to direct cellular activity, from managing energy to shaping your mood and reproductive health.
 When you are on a journey of hormonal optimization, the goal is to clarify these signals, restoring the body’s intended biological dialogue.

 Introducing a substance like alcohol into this finely-tuned environment creates a new set of metabolic demands that your body must address.
-The question of how to manage in this context begins with understanding how your body processes these simultaneous inputs.
+The question of how to manage cardiovascular health in this context begins with understanding how your body processes these simultaneous inputs.

 The liver is the master chemical processing plant of the body.
 It is responsible for metabolizing, or breaking down, both the hormones your body produces and the therapeutic hormones you may be taking.
 It is also the primary site for processing alcohol.
 The liver has a finite capacity and operates on a priority system.